 Starship flight 7

 Later on the same day, SpaceX performed their latest test flight of Starship, the seventh overall, the first one with the V2 version of Starship.
-The flight was planned to be suborbital, like every Starship flight so far.
-This flight had the addition of dummy satellite payloads, to demonstrate ejecting them through the ship’s small payload bay doors.
+The flight was planned to be suborbital, with the addition of dummy satellite payloads, to demonstrate ejecting them through the ship’s small payload bay doors.

-Shortly after the first stage made its landing as intended, despite one engine not relighting for boostback burn, at T+7:39 the on-screen telemetry info showed the second stage’s engines shutting off, one by one, before the stage had reached the intended suborbital velocity.
+Shortly after the first stage made its landing as intended, at T+7:39 the on-screen telemetry info showed the second stage’s engines shutting off, one by one, before the stage had reached the intended suborbital velocity.
 The on-screen telemetry and video were interrupted, followed by SpaceX announcing the second stage was lost.
 This was followed by airplane flights in the Caribbean, of the coast of Turks and Caicos, being directed to divert or placed on holding patterns to avoid falling debris:

 Then, social media started showing a multitude of videos taken from the ground and on flights around Turks and Caicos, showing Starship had an explosion, then the fragments entering the atmosphere: